- Contact the police in an emergency

 Homelessness advice and welfare assistance

-We have established a new hardship fund to support residents in financial crisis due to the Covid-19 pandemic - the service can be reached on: 0191 424 7444.
+We have established a hardship fund to support residents in financial crisis due to the Covid-19 pandemic, see Crisis support.

 If you're worried about a vulnerable adult experiencing domestic abuse, speak to the Let's Talk Team.